 Henry Chappell was born in Louisville, Kentucky in 1960 and grew up in central Kentucky, in the small town of Campbellsville.
 He graduated from Western Kentucky University in 1982 and moved to the Dallas, Texas area where he worked as an electrical engineer in the defense industry.
 Weekends, he explored Texas through hunting, fishing, and birding trips.

 In 1986, he read John Graves’ Goodbye to a River and knew then and there that he wanted to write.
 Shortly thereafter, his articles, essays and short stories began to appear in various regional and national magazines.
-Over the past two decades, he has written hundreds of articles for publications such as Orion, The American Conservative, Field & Stream, Sports Afield, Gray’s Sporting Journal, Concho River Review, Texas Highways, GORP.com and Texas Parks & Wildlife.
+Over the past two decades, he has written hundreds of articles for publications such as Orion, The American Conservative, Field & Stream, Sports Afield, Gray’s Sporting Journal, Texas Highways and Texas Parks & Wildlife.

 In the mid 1990s, he began work on a series of essays about the powerful bonds that connect hunter, land, and prey.
 Nineteen of those essays were published collectively in February of 2001 as At Home on the Range with a Texas Hunter, which received an Excellence in Craft Award from the Texas Outdoor Writers Association.

-Chappell’s first novel, The Callings, published in September of 2002, was a 2003 Spur Award finalist in the Western Writers of America “best first novel” category.
+Chappell’s first novel, The Callings, was a 2003 Spur Award finalist in the Western Writers of America “best first novel” category.